nellileinonen/button-game/README.md

 You must have Node.js installed on your computer.
 If you don't have it yet, check here: https://nodejs.org/en/download/

-After that, clone this repository:
+When you have it, clone this repository:
 ```
 git clone https://github.com/nellileinonen/button-game.git
 ```